verana-labs/verana.io-website/content/page/developers/testnet.md

 ---
 title: Testnet
-subtitle: "How to use the testnet."
+subtitle: "Get started with the Verana testnet: claim VNA tokens from the faucet, create your first trust registries and credential schemas, and onboard issuers, verifiers, and registry operators."
 url: "/page/developers/testnet"
 meta_title: "Verana Testnet | Join the Open Trust Sandbox"
-meta_description: "Learn how to access the Verana testnet, request VNA tokens with the faucet, and start to create trust registries, credential schemas, and onboard issuers, verifier, and trust registry operators."
+meta_description: "Get started with the Verana testnet: claim VNA tokens from the faucet, create your first trust registries and credential schemas, and onboard issuers, verifiers, and registry operators."
 hero_icon: "fa-solid fa-flask-vial"
 disable_content_wrapper: true
 sidebar: